2

 Shit, what was I thinking?
 I’d done a flawless job of undermining myself without him to do it for me.
 I sighed and grabbed the binder.

 Turns out Cillian Pupil was the real name they’d slapped on this guy’s birth certificate.
-His parents had been a pair of hippies trying to restart a new commune in the midst of nature and with copious amounts of LSD.
-Dude nearly died of pneumonia when he was three years old.
+His parents had been a pair of hippies trying to restart a new commune in the midst of nature with copious amounts of LSD and absolutely zero resources.
+Little dude nearly died of pneumonia when he was three years old.
 Was first brought into a police station at age eight, when his parents decided he would be the perfect drug mule.

 I leaned back against the wall of the subway car and looked up.
 Ryan was studying the Rue players with interest.
 “Seriously, is there any major criminal out there who hasn’t had a screwed-up childhood?”

 “Hmm?”
 He glanced back at me.
 “I’d say the people behind the Pink Sampan murders.
-Leopold and Loeb, possibly.”
-He gave a small, humorless smile.
+And Leopold and Loeb, possibly.”
+He gave a thin-lipped, humorless smile.
 “I mean, it really depends on how far you’re willing to take the definition of a ‘screwed-up childhood’.”

 There was a brief commotion in the subway car as one of the players grabbed a box of thin mints from the Scouts and started using them as supplementary pieces in their expanded game board.
 Ryan’s head snapped back to check it out, and I went back to the file.

-After a brief stint in the military (in the same battalion my Dad was in, coincidentally) Pupil left for a spiritual pilgrimage through Bhutan and Mongolia.
-According to a few accounts, it was in Kashmir he finally decided the only guru he needed was himself.
+After a brief stint in the military (in the same battalion my Dad had been in, coincidentally) Pupil left for a spiritual pilgrimage through Bhutan and Mongolia.
+Although according to a few accounts, it was actually in Kashmir that he finally decided the only guru he needed was himself.
 For reasons I still can’t understand, he set up his new tonic for the masses in the middle of the Australian Outback.
 Among his first converts were a group of programmers from a nearby university, and then –

 Ryan tapped my shoulder.
 “Come on.
 We’re getting out here.”